FDio/csit/docs/report/introduction/methodology_vpp_startup_settings.rst

    Typically needed for use faster vector PMDs (together with no-multi-seg).
 #. socket-mem <value>,<value> - memory per numa.
 (Not required anymore
-   due to VPP code changes, should be removed in CSIT-18.10.)
+   due to VPP code changes, will be removed already in CSIT-19.04.)

 Per Test Settings
 ~~~~~~~~~~~~~~~~~